22 June 2026 · CareTime

 No good solution.
 Traditional options are either too blunt (block lists that might catch genuine callers) or too expensive (dedicated reception staff for call handling).

-For the first time, managers can actually see the scale of the problem — and the solution working.
+For the first time, managers can see the shape of their home's call day — not just the sales calls, but the pattern underneath them.

-If you manage a care home and suspect nuisance calls are eating into your team's time, the first step is getting visibility.
+If you manage a care home and suspect calls are eating into your team's time, the first step is visibility.
 You can't fix what you can't measure.

-CareTime's Silent Guard founding pilot costs £29 for 30 days.
-No contract, no hardware, no changes to your phone system.
-Within a week, you'll have real data on your call patterns.
-Within a month, you'll know exactly how much time your team has been losing — and how much you've saved.
+CareTime's Silent Guard pilot costs £49 for 30 days.
+No long-form contract, no hardware, no changes to your phone system.
+Within a week you'll have real data on your call patterns — and a Morning Brief arriving every morning before the day starts.

-CareTime's Silent Guard is available now for a 30-day pilot. £29, no contract.
+CareTime's Silent Guard is available now for a 30-day pilot. £49, 1-page pilot letter — exit by reply-email.